Luiss1776/osTicket-Prereqs/README.md

 Downloading MySQL

 From the installation files, download and install my SQL 5.5.62.
 Go back to downloads & click the MySQL file.
 Click finish, press next, click standard configuration, click next until you get to password.
 Your username will be Root, Then Create a password.
 (Password) Press next once done and then execute
 My SQL CREATES THE DATABASE FOR YOU TO STORE THE TICKETS ON. press finish when done.

+CONFIGURATION OF IIS IS BELOW
 Opening IIS As admin.
-Register PHP from within IIS
+Register PHP from within IIS INSTALL OSTicket
-INSTALL OSTicket
 Open windows Tab bottom left
 Right Click IIS run as admin